muecs/cp/README.md

 After a few days in culture, cells were fixed with 4% PFA and immunostained for different markers.
 Primary antibodies used were the following: SMI-31 (1:1500, Abcam), Z2 (anti-MOG, 1:200, clone Z2), PLP/AA3 (1:100, hybridoma supernatant supplied by S. Barnett), MBP (1:100, Millipore), Olig2 (1:1000, Millipore), and GFAP (1:500, Dako).
 Bound antibodies were visualized using appropriate combinations of species/isotype specific fluorochrome-conjugated secondary antibodies (1:500, Invitrogen, either 488nm or 568nm), followed by mounting in a media containing DAPI.
 To analyse cell proliferation, cells were pulsed with EdU and stained using the Click-iT EdU Alexa Fluor 594 Kit following the manufacturer's instructions.

 Images were captured using an Olympus BX51 fluorescent microscope with standard filters for DAPI, GFP and Cy3.
 Images were saved as TIFFs at 300dpi (1392x1040 pixels).
 Each pipeline scans for `.tif` image files in the specified input folder and contained subfolders.
-A trailing number in the file name (before the extension) is extracted as variable `<Number>` and the subfolder name is stored as `<Group>` -- these are reflected in the output file (`DATA.csv`).
+A trailing number in the file name (before the extension) is extracted as variable `<Number>` and the subfolder name is stored as `<Group>` &ndash; these are reflected in the output file (`DATA.csv`).
 Furthermore, for each input image an output image in PNG format is generated, visualising the extracted data with the purpose of easy manual verification of the data generation process.

 ### [dapi.cp](dapi.cp)